 Billing Item Description Billing Mode Formula Load balancer You are charged for how long a shared load balancer is retained in your account.
 If the load balancer is retained in your account for less than 1 hour, you will be charged for the actual duration, accurate to seconds.
-Pay-per-use Unit price × Required duration
+Pay-per-use and yearly/monthly Unit price × Required duration